Joint modeling of wind speed and wind direction through a conditional approach: Introduction

-Wind direction on its own has received less attention in the literature because of its circular nature \citep{berck}, however, it can be important in many applications (e.g. coastal wind direction \citep{irish}, animal behavior \citep{windchar}, fire spread \citep{fire}).
+Wind direction has received less attention in the literature because of its circular nature \citep{berck}, however, it can be important in many applications (e.g. coastal wind direction \citep{irish}, animal behavior \citep{windchar}, fire spread \citep{fire}).
 A commonly used distribution for modeling wind direction is the von Mises distribution, or mixtures of von Mises distributions \citep{vonmis2}.
-Wind direction can also be included in the modeling of the wind speed as a regime switching guidance \citep{stwf,Ding} in which case it requires the presence of a prevalent wind direction and a clear boundary for when to switch to a new regime.
-Often, identifying these characteristics is challenging and thus, such models may be impractical to use.
+Wind direction can also be included in the modeling of the wind speed as a regime switching guidance \citep{stwf,regimBess,Ding} in which case the regime-switching can be represented as an observed or latent variable requiring the presence of a prevalent wind direction and a clear boundary for when to switch to a new regime.
 To eliminate the regime identification \cite{stwf} propose that wind direction is used as a covariate in the modeling of the mean of the wind speed's distribution.
 Specifically, the authors assume that the hourly wind speed follow a truncated normal distribution $N^+(\mu, \sigma^2)$ and use sine and cosine functions to incorporate wind direction in modeling the mean, $\mu$.

-Wind speed and wind direction typically exhibit an interdependent behavior: Figure \ref{polar} shows that the (estimated) conditional quantile curves are directional dependent.
+Wind speed and wind direction typically exhibit an interdependent behavior: Fig. \ref{polar} shows that the (estimated) conditional quantile curves are directional dependent.
 Therefore, jointly modeling the distribution of wind speed and wind direction is needed.
 Copula approach can also be used here with a consideration that wind direction is a circular variable \citep{copula2,copula1,copula3}.

-Under copula modeling framework, the joint distribution of wind speed and wind direction is separated into the marginal distributions of wind speed and wind direction, and a copula function that encodes the dependence structure of wind speed and wind direction under uniform marginals.
+Under the copula modeling framework, the joint distribution of wind speed and wind direction is separated into the marginal distributions of wind speed and wind direction, and a copula function that encodes the dependence structure of wind speed and wind direction under uniform marginals.
 Due to the circular nature of wind direction, there are fewer copula families that can be applied, which can be limited in modeling the wide various dependence structures of wind speed and wind direction.
+Recently, Wang et al. (2021) modeled the joint distribution of wind direction, wind speed, and air temperature using a vine copula framework.
+However, while vine copulas are designed to handle high-dimensional dependence modeling, they do not, by themselves, provide the necessary flexibility for the lower-dimensional linear-circular case we are addressing.